 What is John Lewis broadband’s notification period?

-John Lewis requires 14 days notification if you're moving providers, or 10 days for any other reason.
-When you switch providers John Lewis will accept the other providers order notification as notice.
+John Lewis requires 14 days notification if you’re moving providers, or ten days for any other reason.
+When you switch providers, John Lewis will accept the other provider's order notification as notice.

 Do I need to return my John Lewis Wi-Fi router?